 There are actually 8 slowly changing dimension table types in dimensional modeling.
-Most people only focus on the 3 main slowly changing dimension types (aka SCD’s).
-Being asked provide the primary SCD types usually referred to as type 1, type 2 and type 3 is a common interview question when it comes to data warehousing.
+Most people only focus on the 3 main types of slowly changing dimensions (aka SCD’s).
+Being asked about the primary SCD types (usually referred to as type 1, type 2 and type 3) is a common interview question when it comes to data warehousing.

-It’s also crucial to understand these table type differences when designing a data warehouse.
-Understanding the differences will allow us to ask the right questions prior to building these tables so that future reporting and analytic needs can be met.
+It’s also crucial to understand these differences when designing a data warehouse.
+Understanding the differences will allow us to ask the right questions.
+These questions should be asked prior to building these tables so future reporting and analytic needs can be met.

 Here’s the quick rundown on the 3 main types of SCD’s: